isaacag1/alx-pre_course/0x01-git/README.md

+Hi
-Readme is up to date now
+My readme is up to date